-A chemical peel treatment may be used to treat a variety of skin complaints, including blackheads or whiteheads, sun damage, fine lines or wrinkling, discolouration or pigmentation, ingrown hairs, acne, dry or scaly skin, and large pores.
-It involves the application of a solution to the skin to lift away the outermost layers to reveal fresh new skin beneath.
+Peels are also used for a variety of targetted skin issues, including blackheads or whiteheads, sun damage, fine lines or wrinkling, discolouration or pigmentation, ingrown hairs, acne, dry or scaly skin, and large pores.

 There are quite a few substances that we use as chemical peels because of their varying properties.